Manipuri–Burmese wars of 1717 to 1749: Background

 The conflict between the Kingdom of Manipur and the Kingdom of Burma, also known as Awa, was sparked by a series of events rooted in familial ties and political grievances.
 Following the demotion of his sister, who was married to the Burmese King as Awa-Leima, Manipur King Charairongba harbored deep resentment.
 Before his demise, he tasked his son Pamheiba (Garibaniwaz) with avenging this slight against their family.
 The tensions escalated when a delegation from Burma, accompanied by Samsok emissaries, arrived in Manipur seeking a Meitei princess's hand in marriage.
 Despite King Garibaniwaz's courteous reception, the presence of the Samsok people further fueled his anger, setting the stage for further hostilities between the two kingdoms.

 Early Conflict

 In 1724, Gharib Niwaz deceived the Burmese king by pretending to bring a princess as a companion for the Burmese monarch's princess.
 Instead, he captured 300 Burmese lords and ladies who had come to receive the supposed princess, taking them captive to Manipur.
-The Burmese launched an invasion Manipur in revenge.
+The Burmese launched an invasion into Manipur in revenge.
 The Burmese troops were intercepted by Manipuri army at Mangsha, and defeated them.
 The Manipur royal chronicle Cheitharol Kumbaba records that 157 Burmese were caught in the whole 9 days long operation.